Generic Name: dorzolamide (dor-ZOE-la-mide)

 - An extra patient leaflet is available with Trusopt drops.
 Talk to your pharmacist if you have questions about this information.

-- Remove contact lenses before you use Trusopt drops.
+- Remove contact lenses before you use Trusopt drops; lenses may be placed back in the eyes 15 minutes after use of Trusopt drops.

 - Trusopt drops is only for the eye.
 Do not get it in your nose or mouth.